 Make sure to check if the app you are installing is compatible with the obd2 adapter or not.
 You can visit the official website of the app to know which vehicle models and adapters it supports.

-How to Use a Bluetooth OBD2 Scanner
+How to Use a OBD2 Bluetooth Scanner for iPhone

 Locate your car’s OBD2 port and plug in your scanner.
 It will be somewhere within reach of the driver’s seat.
 Often it’s located in the lower dash, to the side of your steering wheel, but some cars have the port located in the center console or in a storage cubby.